makigas/makigas.es/README.md

   started, starts the Puma server.

-* `/docker-compose.yml` sets up a complete development platform including PostgreSQL as a database running on another container.
-This is the one that you will always use to operate the machine as it already sets up the environment so that the web application image built by the Dockerfile can use the database.
+* `/docker-compose.yml` sets up a complete development platform including PostgreSQL as the server database or Minio as a local S3 alternative.
+This is the docker-compose file that you can use to hack the application.

-* `/spec/docker-compose.yml` sets up a second development platform including another PostgreSQL instance.
-This is the one that you'll use when running tests since it's connected to a **different** database, so it doesn't matter if the testing database gets trashed, it won't affect development (or production) databases.

-## Development commands
+* `/spec/docker-compose.yml` starts a different development environment that spawns a separate database instance for testing to avoid trashing the development database. **Running RSpec in Docker is still ugly, but it works**.

+## How to develop using Docker

-Start a development session using `docker-compose up -d`.
-First issue of this command will take significantly longer as it has to pull PostgreSQL and build the web application.
-Then, it will boot the required containers.
-Once they are ready, you can browse the server at the URL `http://localhost:3000`.
+Start a development session using `docker-compose up`.
+First issue of this command will take longer because it has to download dependencies and build the containers.
+Then, it will start the required containers.

-**Migrations are pending** (a.k.a. how do I run commands on this VM?):
-Use `docker-compose exec web [command]`.
-Examples:

-* Attach a shell: `docker-compose exec web /bin/sh`
-* Attach another shell: `docker-compose exec web /bin/bash`
-* Run a rake task: `docker-compose exec web rake -T`
+### Running migrations

+The web application will refuse to work unless the database has been seeded.
-* Migration: `docker-compose exec web rake db:migrate`
+You can run one-offs such as `docker-compose exec web rake db:schema:load` to load the schema into the database.

-Stop a development session by using `docker-compose stop` or `docker-compose down`.
-First command will stop the containers but won't delete them.
-Second command will also delete the containers.

-**It's slow**.
-First request may be slow if Webpacker needs compiling the application.
-This has to do more with Webpacker than Docker, but the fact that restarting Docker containers may make compiled assets to be lost, makes this thing happen more.

-**A server is already running.
-Check /makigas/tmp/pids/server.pid.**
-This bug happens some times when a Docker container is not gracefully stopped or the container is not clean up anyway.
-I still don't know a more proper way to deal with this other than opening a second shell and running `docker-compose exec web rm /makigas/tmp/pids/server.pid` to delete the old PID file.
+### Minio refuses to serve files

+There is a Minio container in the default development Dockerfile to simulate a S3 service.
+The web application environment is configured to send uploaded files such as thumbnails to the Minio service into a bucket named `makigas`.

+However, the bucket won't have public permissions by default, so files won't be served via web browser.
+You need to manually set those public permissions to the bucket, either using the `mc` client or using the Minio web interface at localhost:9000.

 ## Testing commands

+Testing in Docker sucks at the moment.
+There is a second docker-compose file to avoid messing with the development database, but the process is still not pleasant and it may not properly work with CI environments yet.

 * Change directory to `spec` to use `spec/docker-compose.yml`.
 This compose file uses a different database to avoid destroying data on development or